embedml/ROS-Workshop-Fall-2024/part-2/module-9-visualization/README.md

 # End of 2024 EML ROS Workshop!

 Hopefully, this workshop gave plenty of practical experience in using Docker and the Robot Operating System.
-Please fill out the [attendance form](https://forms.gle/C99wPJC1sv7WEzTA6) if you haven't already.

 Thanks again to Dr. Ore for the bulk of the material.
 I highly recommend his class ECE 591: Software for Robotics.